SEM and Failure Investigations

 An SEM, or scanning electron microscope, is a type of microscope that produces images of a sample by scanning the surface with a focused beam of electrons rather than the usual optical means.
 This allows for imaging at very high magnifications, typically from about 10 to 500,000 times, with a clarity previously not possible.

-Typical features that can be viewed are fracture faces of failed parts, or surface conditions of components.
+Typical features of SEM analysis that can be viewed are fracture faces of failed parts, or surface conditions of components.

 SEM or EDX can be used on a failed component that’s made from metal.
 From domestic copper pipework, fastener systems (or nuts and bolts), high-tension wires, chains, cast housings, even artificial hip implants; in truth the scope is limited only by the ability of metal to be used in an application.